Valence Has Joined The Microsoft Intelligent Security Association (MISA)

 Security practitioners and vendors must now evolve along with the SaaS environment, hackers and threats, leaving behind legacy SaaS security solutions that provide only partial visibility that lacks business context for SaaS adoption and usage.
 They must embrace the SaaS sprawl while also keeping up with attackers as they become more sophisticated and more determined.

 As the CEO and Co-founder of Valence Security, a cybersecurity company striving to help security and business leaders improve their SaaS security posture, I believe that 2023 will be the year that SaaS security truly enters the spotlight.
+These are our top predictions for the coming year:

 Read More on VMBlog.com